Alexander Unton

 Alexander Unton (died 1547) was an English landowner.

 He was the son of Thomas Unton and Elizabeth Hyde.
+Thomas Unton was knighted at the coronation of Anne Boleyn.

 His home was Wadley House at Faringdon, formerly in Berkshire, and now Oxfordshire.
 The Untons also held Minster Lovell Hall from the king.

 His first wife was Mary Bourchier, a daughter of John Bourchier, 2nd Baron Berners.
 In 1533 he married Cecily Bulstrode, daughter of Edward Bulstrode of Hedgerley in Buckinghamshire.